gpitton/canvas-plot/README.md

 - Think about whether we should allow a `begin` clause to open a new scope.
 - Provide a way to use `gensym` to translate symbol names.
 - Write some notes on the different ways to generate a syntax element from a string and vice versa.
+- Now `method-call` is never used because of an incompatibility with `cdsl:expr` so we use `object-property` instead as a workaround.
+This should be fixed.

 ### Grammar for the canvas DSL